denten-books/plain-text/5-screen.md

 Despite being the more fragmentary medium, film is seen as the more analog format than video.
-Under closer examination, film, usually discussed in the context of analog formats, appears to be (in some aspects, as we will explore in a later theoretical discussion) more digital than digital video, particularly if "digital" is taken to mean "discrete" and "differentiated."
-The incongruity between blueprint and intuition points to a confusion in the common terms.
+Under closer examination, film, usually discussed in the context of analog formats, appears to be (in some aspects, as we will explore in a later theoretical discussion) more digital than digital video by formal definitions, particularly if "digital" is taken to mean "discrete" and "differentiated."
+The incongruity between detailed material contexts of perception and theoretical speculation points to a confusion in the common terms.
 Since the screen plays a key part in the reception of all "digital" media, film and text, we must carefully peel apart the layers of the visible image to reveal the mechanics of projection.

 Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher-level functions of aesthetic judgment.
 Perception of quality in a given recorded performance drifts with the vagrancies of encoding.
-"Good acting" inexplicably falls apart with the introduction of extra frames, in our example.
+"Good acting" inexplicably falls apart with the introduction of extra frames.
 This should worry the critic unfamiliar with the artifacts of digital conversion.
-Even upon our cursory examination of the soap opera effect, we found sensory glitches and distortions that rise in the complex interactions between organ and device.
-The very nature of the moving image in fact exploits one such cognitive glitch to produce the illusion of smooth movement.
+Even upon an introductory examination of the soap opera effect, we found sensory glitches and distortions which affect the coupling between organ and device.
+In fact, the illusion of cinematic motion in itself takes advantage of the idiosyncratic particularities of human vision, evolved to perceive smooth lateral motion and limited by image persistence.
+A more perfected visual apparatus would perceive flicker at much higher rates and have no persistence visual trail artifacts.

 Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of innate